shivaprasad2394/c/skillup_discussion.md

 4. AP will send  Association response frame

+Active scanning
+In active scanning station approach AP, then AP replies the station.
+Passive scanning
+In passive scanning all the AP sends Timely Beacon frame( advertising packets illustrating its capability to all stations)

+There are two kinds of problems  in csma / CA
+1.  hidden terminal problem
+2. Exposed station problem( interference probleml)

+Hidden Terminal problem can be  solved  by rts and cts

+By this we are making  claient stations   aware  another  claint station across the AP

+In exposed station problem station will not be able to send data even when the channel is  idle

+This is because the station thinks some other station it's trying to send data to   the AP

+This problem is also solved by rts and cts.
+Provided Station 1 and Station 2  are synchronized

+PCF ( Point coordination function)
+PCF is poll based/ priority based.

+Fragmentation:- since the channel is noisy, if  data is corrupted we need to retransmit the whole Packet so in wi-fi, fragmentation is  encouraged.

+Frame format
+FC d  add1   add2   add3  SC  add4  body  fcs

+FC( frame control)  it consists of various bits
+Namely

+1. Protocol version

+2. Frame type

+3. Sub type

+4. To destination

+5. From destination

+Frame type is subdivided into

+1. Management frame

+2. Control frame

+3. Data frame

+Sub type  helps  specify  the exact type of frame.

+Management frame is farther sub  divided in to

+1. Probe frame

+2. Association frame

+3. Authentication frame

+4. Beacon frame

+Control  frame is further subdivided into

+1. R t s

+2. CTS

+3. Acknowledgement

+The duration bit specify  time interval we want to occupy the channel.

+Sequence control SC  used for synchronization

+Fsc ( frame sequence checking)  is used for are checking probably crc32

+To DS(  a packet going to distributed system) & from DS  ( a packet coming from distributed system) are Wired lan address 1 to address 4

+For a direct communication between station one and Station 2 there is no need of destination address so  2DS &  from DS  is 0.

+	Address 1  specifies the address of next destination Address 2 specifies the address of previous destination Address 3 specifies the address of Final Destination Address 4 specifies the address of original  source

+Physical layer:- based on the encryption/ multiplexing scheme we have various versions of 802.11 Such has  a,b,g,n in physical layer.

+IEEE 802.
+11 versions is differentiated based on  encoding, speed, range e t c

+IEEE 802.
+11a:- 5.
+75 G hz , ofdm, psk,6- 54 Mbps
+IEEE 802.
+11b:- 2.
+44G hz, dsss, psk,   5.5 to  11 Mbps
+IEEE 802.
+11g:-2.4 G hz , ofdm, 54 Mbps

+Wi-Fi use unlicensed band in I s m.

 so Wi-Fi is nothing but , it is just a market name of the standard IEEE 802.11 so nowadays we are heading to our wireless network so the idea here it is just a lan but without wires so we